 UTA Partnership to Advance Sustainable Agile Dwelling Units (ADUs) and Wellness

-To build wellness eco-systems that respond to housing shortages, an aging population, and the promise of digital technology, UTA’s College of Architecture, Planning and Public Affairs(CAPPA)is building an innovative coalition with CADRE (The Center for Advanced Design, Research, and Evaluation), UTA’s Multi-Interprofessional Center for Health Informatics and global design firm, HKS Inc. which is a critical industry partner in this endeavor, contributing professionals in the field as well as start-up funds to engage students and researchers in this effort.
+To build wellness eco-systems that respond to housing shortages, an aging population, and the promise of digital technology, UTA’s College of Architecture, Planning and Public Affairs(CAPPA)is building an innovative coalition with CADRE (The Center for Advanced Design, Research, and Evaluation), UTA’s Multi-Interprofessional Center for Health Informatics (MICHI) and global design firm, HKS Inc. which is a critical industry partner in this endeavor, contributing professionals in the field as well as start-up funds to engage students and researchers in this effort.

 This cross-disciplinary partnership seeks to develop Agile Dwelling Units (ADUs) that can be adapted to respond to housing needs, with an initial focus on aging in place.
 ADUs outfitted with technology that facilitates wellness and access through telehealth can support independent, secure, and engaged healthy living for a growing aging population.
 With a focus on equity and providing affordable access to housing based on adaptive design, the partners are building on relationships they have established across the Dallas-Fort Worth area with underserved communities, to engage them in developing best practices for healthy aging in place through the use of technology